Zarcolio/rssfeeds/README.md

 # rssfeeds
-My personal security feeds divided into pentest feeds, other security feeds and security podcast feeds.
+My personal security feeds divided into pentest feeds, security podcast, security feeds in Dutch, security feeds and other security feeds.
-Warning, may contain Dutch websites!
 (Spoiler alert, it does)